b-lukaszuk/RJ_BS_eng/contents/association.md

 general (except for the first three points from the right) greater body weight is associated with a greater brain weight.
 However, it is quite hard to tell for sure as the points on the left are so close to each other on the scale of X-axis.
-So, let's that to the test.
+So, let's put that to the test.

 ```jl
 s = """